-- The appropriate Associate Dean for the academic year involved will report on the academic progress of the student(s). - The Associate Dean will submit a written report documenting assistance that the student has received or been offered, including but not limited to tutoring or advising. - The Executive Director for Student Affairs will report on documentation that the Office of Student Affairs may have which may be relevant to the student's academic progress.
-The Registrar will have the student's entire academic record available (course evaluations, performance assessments and the student's transcript) for the members to reference if needed. - The Administrative Assistant for Academic Affairs shall serve as the secretary recording minutes and ensuring all communication occurs in a timely manner. - Each student coming before the APPS Committee will be allowed a ten minute presentation of any issues or considerations that they wish to make known to the APPS Committee.
+- The appropriate Associate Dean for the academic year involved will report on the academic progress of the student(s), as necessary. - The Associate Dean may submit a written report documenting assistance that the student has received or been offered, including but not limited to tutoring or advising. - The Course Director, Department Chair, and/or the students' Faculty Advisor may be asked by the APPS Committee to comment on student performance and related topics, as necessary. - The Executive Director for Student Affairs may report on documentation that the Office of Student Affairs may have which may be relevant to the student's academic progress.
+The Registrar will have the student's entire academic record available (course evaluations, performance assessments and the student's transcript) for the members to reference if needed. - The Executive Assistant to the Dean shall serve as the secretary recording minutes and ensuring all communication occurs in a timely manner. - Each student reviewed by the APPS Committee will be given the opportunity to make a maximum of ten minute presentation of any issues or considerations that they wish to make known to the APPS Committee.
 Members of the APPS Committee may then direct questions to the student.
-This is the only portion of the meeting at which the student may be physically present.

-- The Course Director or Chair will represent the student's interactions in trying to achieve a passing grade within the course or on the rotation. - For issues arising from Honor Code violations, the Executive Director for Student Affairs will report on documentation that the Office of Student Affairs may have which may be relevant to the alleged violation of the Honor Code.
+This is the only portion of the meeting at which the student may be physically present. - For issues arising from Honor Code violations, the Executive Director for Student Affairs will report on documentation that the Office of Student Affairs may have which may be relevant to the alleged violation of the Honor Code.
 This may include a verbal report from faculty involved with the incident(s).
 In the case where students are involved with reporting the breach, confidentiality of the reporting student will be maintained and the Executive Director for Student Affairs will represent the student's testimony.
 See below under Non-Academic Matters.